Standing on the Ledge — Chapter 3 continues

 - Stabilize: keep the essentials alive.

-- De-escalate: calm enough to think.
+- De-escalate: get calm enough to think.

 - Evidence ledger: convert dread into data.